jakelangham/kestrel/paper/paper.md

 that are all roughly the same size.
 Conversely, we include the effects of morphodynamics, which not all codes support.
 The reasoning for these choices is
-twofold: (1) to simplify the problem for modellers wishing to conduct simulations, without compromising the most essential flow physics and (2) in order to focus on making some important technical advances for morphodynamic models, which are particular to our code and detailed by @Langham:2023.
+twofold: (1) to simplify the problem for modellers wishing to conduct simulations efficiently, without compromising the most essential flow physics and (2) in order to focus on making some important technical advances for morphodynamic models, which are particular to our code and detailed by @Langham:2023.
 These include improvements to standard numerical schemes, a careful treatment of the